selamanse/kostal-ui/README.md

     npm kostal-ui.js

-Off you go!
-Stop it with Ctrl-C :)

 The csv-file waits to be imported in your 'logs' directory.
-Be sure to format the TimeExcel colum to "date with time" and use "Insert Diagramm" to view your data.
+It can also be used in Libreoffice.
+Just convert TimeExcel colum to "date with time" and use "Insert Diagramm" to view your data.

 ## Dependencies